How much electricity does my computer use?

 Sleep & Screensavers

-It's not terribly important to understand the difference between Sleep, Standby, and Hibernate.
+There are various flavors of sleep, including Sleep, Standby, and Hibernate.
+It's not terribly important to understand the difference between them.
 In a nutshell, hibernate saves your workspace (all the open windows) and then turns your computer off, so it saves more energy than standby, but a hibernating computer takes longer to wake up.
 For the curious I have a separate article about the differences between Sleep, Standby, and Hibernate.

-A screensaver that shows any image on the screen doesn't save any energy at all -- you save energy only if the monitor goes dark by going to sleep.
-If you turn the monitor off at the switch it will use 0 to 10 watts.
-(Some electronics equipment draws a small amount of energy even when it's switched off.)
+A screensaver that shows any image on the screen doesn't save any energy at all, on either the monitor or the computer.
+You save energy only if the monitor goes dark by going to sleep.

 Specific Models